iced-rs/iced_audio/README.md

 * [x] XYPad

 ## Widgets partially implemented
 * [x] Knob - Due to current limitations of iced, only a simple flat circle style is implemented for now.
-There is also a known bug where input will stop when the mouse leaves the window in some conditions.
+There is also a known bug where input will stop when the mouse leaves the window under some conditions.

 ## Roadmap of planned widgets
 ### Inputs

-* [x] HSlider - horizontal slider
+* [x] HSlider - horizontal slider with optional tick marks
-* [x] VSlider - vertical slider
+* [x] VSlider - vertical slider with optional tick marks
-* [ ] HTickMarks - horizontal tick marks
-* [ ] VTickMark - vertical tick marks
 * [ ] HRangeSlider - a horizontal slider with two or more handles for controlling the automation range of a parameter.
-* [x] Knob - a rotating knob with optional notches.
+* [x] Knob - a rotating knob with optional tick marks.
 Texture style may have optional highlight and shadow layers.
-* [ ] KnobTickMarks - tick marks around a knob
 * [ ] KnobAutoRange - an adjustable line around a Knob that represents the range of automation active on that parameter.
 Will have a unipolar and bipolar mode.
 May also have multiple of these widgets in a ring-like pattern like in the original Massive synthesizer.
 * [ ] EnvelopeEditor - adjustable points connected by lines that represent an envelope / lfo.
 Lines can be straight or curved, and extra points can be added or removed.
 * [ ] StepEditor - a row of vertical sliders for step automation